void-linux/void-docs/src/installation/guides/fde.md

 install_items+=" /boot/volume.key /etc/crypttab "
 ```

 Next, install the boot loader to the disk.
+If the EFI firmware is 32 bits: change target to =i386-efi

 ```
-# grub-install /dev/sda
+# grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=void_grub --boot-directory=/boot --recheck
 ```

 Ensure an initramfs is generated: